gbirke/lebenplusplus/content/post/2018-05-05-dependencies-multiple-repositories.md

   - wikimedia
 description: How to synchronize changes between two dependent PHP code bases in two Git repositories.
 ---
-Imagine yourself working on a PHP code base that is distributed into two or more Git repositories, for example a library and an application part.
+Imagine yourself working on a PHP code base distributed between two or more Git repositories, for example a library and an application part.
 Ideally, the two repositories should be independent, but sometimes that lofty goal can't be achieved.
 And having two repositories open in your editor and doing `git commit`, `git push`, `composer update` all the time becomes tedious.
 This article shows how to work faster with two dependent PHP code bases.

 ## Edit composer.json to use local repository
 Regardless if your library is on packagist or in a GitHub repository, put something like this in the `composer.json` file of your application: